fac26/week-10-12-TFB-Eric-gild/README.md

 #### How did you plan a user experience?

+We planned a user experience by:

+- conducting user research
+- conducting usability testing
+- creating wireframes
+- creating high fidelity prototypes

 #### What technical decisions did you make?

+We decided to use the following tech stack:

+- React
+- Tailwind CSS
+- Supabase
+- Cypress
+- Vercel
+- Airtable

+The team had used the tech stack before and were comfortable with it therefore allowing us to focus on the project rather than learning a new tech stack.
+We wanted to use a CSS framework to speed up the styling process so chose Tailwind CSS as it is a utility-first CSS framework.
+We used Airtable as a database since we felt it would an accessible choice for our product owner moving forward with the product.
+Airtable is a spreadsheet-database hybrid that allows users to create databases without having to learn SQL.

 #### Server-render vs client-render vs both